Piñon, New Mexico

 Piñon is an unincorporated ranching community in Otero County in southern New Mexico, in the southwestern United States.
-It is in the pinon-juniper shrublands habitat with an altitude of 6,060 feet and is located at the intersection of NM Route 24 and NM Route 506.
+It is in the pinyon-juniper woodland habitat with an altitude of 6,060 feet and is located at the intersection of NM Route 24 and NM Route 506.

 The area is arid and subject to forest fires.
 In June 2011, the lightning-caused Gage Fire burned 1385 acres just to the west of town.

 History

 The area was originally settled by the agricultural and hunter gatherer Jornada Mogollon people, circa 200 CE, whose suzerainty ended with the influx of the Apache and other plains raiders in approximately 1450.

 The community was named in 1907 by the local school teacher John W. Nations after the piñon pine trees in the area.
 The postoffice in Piñon opened in 1907.
 In 2014, Piñon was ranked as the most politically conservative town in New Mexico.